Differentially Private Wireless Federated Learning Using Orthogonal Sequences: Proof of Theorem

-\end{lemma} Lemma~\ref{lemma:sample} demonstrates a bound for the uniformly random selection.
+where in the last line is because $\eta_t$ is non-increasing and $\eta_{t_0} \leq 2\eta_t$. \end{proof} Lemma~\ref{lemma:sample} demonstrates a bound for the uniformly random selection.
 This result bounded the extra ``noise" brought by \emph{partial participation}.
 We note that $\expt \norm{\avgvect{v}_{t+1} - \avgvect{u}_{t+1}}^2 = 0$ in the full participation case, where $K = M$.
-The derivation is similar to the technique in \cite{stich2018local}.
+We note that the derivation of the proof is similar to the technique in \cite{stich2018local}.